Diane is a lover of all things beautiful; music, art, antiques and nature. Her guides bring insight to topics she cares

 My Discovery of the Tradition

 A few years ago, my brother sent me a box.
 It was filled with things that had belonged to my cousin, Rheta Akins.
-Born in 1904, she grew up in the end of the Victorian era and went to college during the roaring 1920s.
+Born in 1904, she grew up at the end of the Victorian era and went to college during the roaring 1920s.
 She married Homer Gillette in 1940.
 She was an artist, teacher, and champion of the arts in Southern California.

 It suddenly dawned on me that this was how all these teacup collections must have started.
 It must be a lost tradition that faded into history along with the practice of giving tea parties.
 I wasn't at the party, as I hadn't been born yet—but luckily a newspaper had recorded every detail of the extravagant affair in a clipping I found in the scrapbook, which I will now share with you.